andriusstank/downhill/intro/part1.md

 see that gradient descent is in outright violation of this rule:
 $$\mathbf{a}_{n+1} = \mathbf{a}_n-\gamma\nabla F(\mathbf{a}_n)$$

 We need a _metric tensor_ to relate gradients and variables.
-It's not surprinsing -- gradient descent moves in the direction of the steepest descent.
+It's logical when you think about it -- gradient descent moves in the direction of the steepest descent.
 Talking about steepness makes no sense without ability to measure distances.

 Metric tensor brings different units into commensurable quantities and plays the role of preconditioner.

+There are many choices of metric tensor, each one of them giving rise to a different Hilbert space with its own inner product.
+Demanding `V` to be a Hilbert space amounts to choosing a canonical metric tensor.
-Importantly, differentiation does not depend of the choice of metric.
+But differentiation, unlike gradient descent, does not depend on the choice of metric in any way.
+Use of arbitrary metric is just asking for bugs.